 As the patterns are used they become ever more firmly established.”
 (3) By regularly reviewing this mind map, or word tree, the mind quickly and easily absorbs new vocabulary, thus firmly establishing new patterns.

 The brain eagerly soaks up the lesson depicted in a variety of colours with associated pictures and symbols.
 What an exciting and enjoyable way to learn!
 Language study can take on a whole new dimension with students often making rapid progress.
 Whether in the learning or teaching arena, imitating brain cells can be very powerful.

-That is the end of the reading.
+That is the end of English Reading Exercise #02.